Things To Do Before Calling an Interior Decorator or Interior Designer

 To Do: Make a list of the rooms you wish to remodel.
 Beside each project, determine who will be impacted, how space should function and when the remodel needs to be completed.

 Set the scope

 Consider what you’d like to accomplish for each room.
 A down-to-the-studs renovation or a basic decor refresher?
 You may need an interior designer, an architect or a contractor – but you won’t know until you decide how in-depth your remodel will be.

-If you’ve never managed and scheduled trades people, and this isn’t a task you’d like to take on, look for a general contractor.
-Having a knowledgeable person at the helm will cut down on your remodeling time.
+If you’ve never managed and scheduled tradespeople, and this isn’t a task you’d like to take on, look for a general contractor.
+Having a knowledgeable person at the helm will cut down on your remodelling time.

-To Do: List the tasks you want accomplished and determine what type of professionals you’ll need hire in order to carry out your vision.
+To-Do: List the tasks you want accomplishing and determine what type of professionals you’ll need to hire in order to carry out your vision.

 THINK OUTSIDE THE BOX

 Break out your inspiration notebooks and Pinterest boards!
 Now’s the time to put style to paper.
 It can be reflected in paint colors, flooring, trim details and hardware.
 Don’t be afraid to take risks with inexpensive elements like paint.

 But do exercise caution when choosing permanent updates like hardwood flooring, tile and cabinetry.
 Stick to non-trendy styles and colors and you’ll be happier in the long run.

 Some contractors are more innovative than others.
 When you’re searching for new ideas and a partner to explore your creativity, look for a contractor that listens carefully, is willing to educate you on multiple ways of accomplishing your goals, and is open to working with new materials and products.